 With the letter of formal acceptance, you will receive:

-- On receipt of your signed Enrolment Agreement, you will be sent an invoice for Registration and Tuition fees/Capital Development Fund fees as outlined in our Terms and Conditions.
+- An invoice for Registration and Tuition fees/Capital Development Fund fees as outlined in our Terms and Conditions.